Gowtham2694/RE-D0-repo/README.md

-Hello dinesh, consider this a code change to trigger POLL SCM to build.
+consider this a code change to trigger POLL SCM to build.